Brian K. Vaughan: Career

 Vaughan's first credit was for Marvel Comics' Tales from the Age of Apocalypse #2 (December 1996).
-He would eventually write for some of the highest-profile characters at Marvel, including X-Men, Spider-Man, and Captain America.
+He would eventually write for some of the highest-profile characters at Marvel, including the X-Men, Spider-Man, and Captain America.
 He would also write Batman and Green Lantern for DC Comics, and Buffy the Vampire Slayer Season Eight for Dark Horse Comics.

 From 2002 to 2008, Vaughan, who came to prefer writing his own characters, wrote the creator-owned monthly series Y: The Last Man, a post-apocalyptic science fiction series about the only man to survive the apparent simultaneous death of every male mammal on Earth.
 The series was published in sixty issues by Vertigo and collected in a series of ten paperback volumes (and later a series of five hardcover "Deluxe" volumes).
 The series received Eisner Awards in 2005 and 2008, and numerous other nominations.
 The film rights to the series were acquired by New Line Cinema.
 Vaughan wrote his own screenplay for the project, though it was reported in March 2012 that Matthew Federman and Stephen Scaia were in final negotiations to write their own version.

 In 2006, Vaughan published the graphic novel Pride of Baghdad, which centers on a group of lions who escape from an Iraqi zoo after the start of the Iraq War.
 The book was praised by IGN, who named it the Best Original Graphic Novel of 2006, calling it a "modern classic", lauding it for combining a tale of survival and family with a powerful analogy of war, and praising Vaughan for representing various viewpoints through the different lion characters.